 A new nurse aide graduate must take and pass the competency exam within one year (three attempts) of completing the training program.
 The training provider will fax a roster of graduates to the KCTCS College of choice.
 Your name, number, and email must be included on the roster for an administrator to contact you for testing.
 If you fail the test three times, you must take another nursing assistant course before reapplying for the test.

-Nursing students are also eligible to take the test with submission of an official transcript.
+Nursing students are also eligible to take the test with the submission of an official transcript.
 Submit your telephone number and test fee with the transcript to be scheduled for the written or oral and skill components of the nurse aide competency exam.

 You must be eligible to work in the United States to be scheduled for the competency exam.